 All my friends who had done the Chola temple trail before me kept telling me that I should spend at least a day in Srirangam Temple Trichy.
+Sri Ranganathaswamy Temple is the name of the temple popularly called Srirangam Temple, Trichy or Tiruchirapalli.
 This itself needs at least half a day.
-As a North Indian who has now lived in South for almost a decade, I had never heard of this huge temple.
+As a North Indian who has now lived in the South for almost a decade, I had never heard of this huge temple.
 So I could never imagine its extent.
 This being the last temple to be visited on the trail, I was exhausted.
 And did not even read anything about it.

 Srirangam Temple – Largest Living Temple

 As I reached its first Gopuram, I was awed by its size.
 Only to realize that it is one of the 21 Gopurams in the temple complex.
 Located on the island formed by rivers Cauvery and Coleroon, it spreads across 156 acres.
 And has 7 Prakaras or concentric enclosures around the temple.
 39 pavilions and many big and small water bodies.
 This is the largest practicing temple in the world.
 Though Angkor Wat in Cambodia is bigger than this temple, that is no longer practicing.
 The exact date of the construction of this temple cannot be placed.
 Going by mythological beliefs God chose to appear in this place.
 There is evidence that says that all the dynasties and kings who ruled this area did contribute to the upkeep and expansion of this temple.

 Sri Ranganathaswamy Temple Deity